- Departments & Programs

 All students who appear before the OAC are expected to be familiar with the rules and procedures of the OAC.
 New rules may take effect upon appropriate notice to the Dartmouth community by the Vice Provost for Student Affairs.
 In addition, the OAC may enact by simple majority vote operating rules and procedures necessary to conduct its business so long as such rules and procedures are not inconsistent with the rules and procedures of the OAC as set forth herein.

-1. Student Organizations alleged to have violated one or more Standards of Conduct are expected to become familiar with the rules and regulations governing OAC hearings and to keep themselves informed of developments in their case through frequent contact with the Judicial Affairs Office (JAO) and a trained advisor.
-Student Organizations are strongly encouraged to take advantage of the support and guidance the JAO, their sponsoring department, and their OAC advisor can provide.
+1. Student Organizations alleged to have violated one or more Standards of Conduct are expected to become familiar with the rules and regulations governing OAC hearings and to keep themselves informed of developments in their case through frequent contact with the Office of Community Standards & Accountability (CSA) and a trained advisor.
+Student Organizations are strongly encouraged to take advantage of the support and guidance the CSA, their sponsoring department, and their OAC advisor can provide.

 2. Advisors are not permitted to address the OAC.
 The Chair may remove any advisor who distracts or disrupts the process.
 While student leaders are free to confer with organization members, friends, and others, they should understand that they themselves are responsible for responding to allegations and questions at the hearing.

 The advisor's most important role is to assist the student organization leaders in reviewing and understanding the procedures related to a hearing and to assist the organization in obtaining answers to questions about the hearing.
 For this reason, many organizations request that a staff member familiar with their organization and the disciplinary system serve as their advisor (i.e. a Greek Life staff member).
 The unavailability or unwillingness of any specific individual to serve as an advisor is not normally grounds for postponing a hearing.
-Student organizations that identify as an advisor someone unfamiliar with the process would be wise to schedule time to meet with staff from the Judicial Affairs Office to discuss procedural issues.
+Student organizations that identify as an advisor someone unfamiliar with the process would be wise to schedule time to meet with staff from the Office of Community Standards & Accountability to discuss procedural issues.

 *Students and organization reporting or responding to allegations of sexual misconduct, sexual harassment, dating violence, relationship violence, and/or stalking should reference those policies for information advisor and observer eligibility.